coded-by-49/LangBridge-AI/README.markdown

 - Render Deployment: render.com/docs

 ## License
-MIT License (optional, to be finalized based on internship requirements).
+MIT License (To be finalized based on internship requirements).